Actor Mickey Rooney dies aged 93

-Mickey Rooney, the pint-size, precocious actor and all-around talent whose career spanned more than 80 years, has died at the age of 93.
+Mickey Rooney, a Hollywood legend whose career spanned more than 80 years, has died at the age of 93.

-Los Angeles Police Commander Andrew Smith said that Rooney was with his family when he died at his North Hollywood home.
+Los Angeles Police Commander Andrew Smith said that Rooney was with his family when he died on April 6 at his North Hollywood home.

-He said police took a death report but indicated that there was nothing suspicious and it was not a police case.
-He said he had no additional details on the circumstances of his passing.
+He said police took a report but indicated that there was nothing suspicious and it was not a police case and he had no additional details on the circumstances of his death.

 Among his roles in recent years was a part as a guard in the smash 2006 comedy A Night At The Museum.

-Rooney won two special Academy Awards for his film achievements, and reigned from 1939 to 1942 as the No 1 moneymaking star in films, his run only broken when he joined the Army.
+Rooney reigned from 1939 to 1942 as the number one money-making star in movies, his run only broken when he joined the Army.

 "Mickey Rooney, to me, is the closest thing to a genius I ever worked with," Clarence Brown, who directed his Oscar-nominated performance in The Human Comedy, once said.

 Rooney's personal life matched his film roles for colour.
-His first wife was the glamorous - and taller - Ava Gardner, and he married seven more times, fathering seven sons and four daughters.
+His first wife was the glamorous Ava Gardner, and he married seven more times, fathering seven sons and four daughters.

 Through divorces, money problems and career droughts, he kept returning with customary vigour.

-"I've been coming back like a rubber ball for years," he commented in 1979, the year he returned with a character role in The Black Stallion, drawing an Oscar nomination as supporting actor, one of four nominations he earned over the years.
+"I've been coming back like a rubber ball for years," he commented in 1979, the year he returned with a character role in The Black Stallion, drawing an Oscar nomination as supporting actor.

-Rooney was soon earning 300 dollars a week with featured roles in such films as Riff Raff, Little Lord Fauntleroy, 'Captains Courageous and most notably, as a brat humbled by Spencer Tracy's Father Flanagan in Boys Town.
+Rooney was soon earning 300 dollars a week with featured roles in such films as Riff Raff, Little Lord Fauntleroy and most notably, as a brat humbled by Spencer Tracy's Father Flanagan in Boys Town.

 The big break came with the wildly popular Andy Hardy series, beginning with A Family Affair.